fuzzylogicxx/fuzzylogic/posts/my-2023-in-review.md

 Then in July I had an overnight stay in Alyth.

-## Hanging out with friends

-My April trip to London with [Tom](https://tomchurchill.com/) was a real highlight.

-There were a number of other fun get-togethers.

-- Chez Simon and Nathalie in January for a post-Xmas cheesefest
-- A charity race night in Kirky with Craig and Jim, where lady luck shone upon me
-- Visit to Tom and Nessa’s.
-- 17th March (St Pats day) went out on lash with Mark.
-Few places inc O’Neills then back at ours and Ailsa came.
-- March me and si drink in Granary then to Andy P and Danny’s thing.
-- Drinks at Sloanes for Lydia and Anna’s birthday.
-- May catch-up at the Bungo for Criona and Jim’s visit.
-- Cara’s first communion
-- Tom G’s stag in April: where I enjoyed the Paisley food and frink festival, watched St Mirren and went to a cool local pub.
-- Craigy B’s birthday house-party in August
-- climbing Ben Lomond with Mark and Alan.
-- Sunday lunch at Jason and Lydia’s in early October
-- met Mick & Laura, Tom & Nessa at Blackfriars in November
-- Met Mick at the pot still one day.
-- Sparklehorse and Patrick duck club.
-- November friendsgiving
-- Xmas: work night,
-- TT night out,
-- Xmas day,
-- Doug & Zoe,
-- Kirky boys,
-- Hogmanay.

-When I look at all that, I realise that I’ve done not too badly at keeping in touch with friends.
-Obviously there are those that I saw too rarely or not at all, and I’ll try to rectify that in the new year.

 ## Eating out

 Clair and I had a lovely lunch with Charlie at Inver.